Configuration

 max_total: 60

-Pinned single peer
+Pinned peer list with failover

 servers: